matt-in-a-hat/youtube-pause/README.md

 - Investigate event pages instead of background page?
 Will need to store registered tab ids though.
 And I doubt this extension is likely to be run on very low memory devices.

+- If a video is playing and a new one is loaded, pause the new one and continue playing one.
+Then pause playing one if the new one is unpaused.

-- Add browser action popup which lists the open videos
+- Add browser action popup
+  - Have an option to swap which video is paused when a new one is started (playing one or new one)
+  - List the open videos
   - Indicate which is the currently playing video
   - Have a play button beside each to pause current and play selected
   - Link from list to focus/activate tab